tinyobjloader/tinyobjloader/README.md

 TinyObjLoader now use `real_t` for floating point data type.
 Default is `float(32bit)`.
 You can enable `double(64bit)` precision by using `TINYOBJLOADER_USE_DOUBLE` define.

+### Robust triangulation

+When you enable `triangulation`(default is enabled), TinyObjLoader triangulate polygons(faces with 4 or more vertices).

+Built-in trinagulation code may not work well in some polygon shape.

+You can define `TINYOBJLOADER_USE_MAPBOX_EARCUT` for robust triangulation using `mapbox/earcut.hpp`.
+This requires C++11 compiler though.

 #### Example code (Deprecated API)